Carrie Underwood Tears Up As She Discusses Her ‘Purpose In The World’

-Carrie Underwood became visibly emotional in the latest episode of her and husband Mike Fisher’s docu-series as she opened up about what she believes her “purpose in the world” is.
-The country superstar teared up during episode three of the web show, called Mike And Carrie: God & Country, in which she spoke candidly about her faith and her life as a mother to their two boys.
+Carrie Underwood became visibly emotional in the latest episode of her and husband Mike Fisher’s docu-series.
+She opened up about what she believes her “purpose in the world” is.
+The country superstar got teary-eyed during the third episode of the web show, called Mike And Carrie: God & Country, in which she spoke candidly about her faith and her life as a mother to their two boys.

 In the latest peek inside the couple’s life at home, which was shared via the non-profit organization I Am Second on June 10 and titled ‘Just Blurt Out Whatever’, Carrie admitted that she felt it was her job to ensure everybody in the world knows that God loves them.